 (5) An unknown practice for over a millennium

 Most people believe the origin of the rosary can be traced to Dominic, a Castillian Catholic priest who claimed to have a vision of Mary in 1208 A.D.
 She supposedly instructed him to pray the rosary so that his inferior force of only 1,500 Catholic fighters could prevail against a superior army of over 30,000 Albigensian soldiers.
-This attacking group was trying to take over a certain region of France, teaching the heresy that everything material is evil, while only that which is spiritual is good.
+This attacking group was trying to take over a certain region of France, teaching a dualistic view of the Godhead and creation, the heresy that everything material is evil, created by an evil god, while only that which is spiritual is good and was created by a holy God.

 The Albigensians spent the night in drunken revelry before the battle while Dominic’s followers spent the night praying the rosary.
 Then Dominic’s forces launched a surprise attack and miraculously won.
 The idea of praying the rosary became popular as a result, but that one battle is not sufficient proof of this non-biblical practice that has become so all-pervasive within Catholicism.